-Note 2: In 2009, the Corporation reclassified certain floors of Citylink Plaza at Sha Tin Station from being held for own use to investment property as a result of a change in the terms of the land grant.
+Note 1: In 2009, the Corporation reclassified certain floors of Citylink Plaza at Sha Tin Station from being held for own use to investment property as a result of a change in the terms of the land grant.
 The investment property is stated at cost less accumulated depreciation, which represents a change in accounting policy as prior to 2009 the investment properties had been stated in the balance sheet at fair value.
 Comparative figures before 2009 have not been restated as it is not meaningful to do so.
-Details have been set out in note 4 to the consolidated financial statements.